sustainabledevelopment-rwanda/sdg-data-archived/README.md

 # SDG Data Repository

-This repository holds the [Rwanda data](https://sustainabledevelopment-rwanda.github.io/sdg-indicators) for SDG reporting.
+This repository holds the [Ghana data](https://sustainabledevelopment-ghana.github.io/sdg-indicators) for SDG reporting.
 The data is served via a static http server.

 # Servers